mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 - To learn more about Markdown formatting, see the [Mattermost guide for formatting text](https://docs.mattermost.com/help/messaging/formatting-text.html), or [the guide from GitBook](https://docs.gitbook.com/editing-content/markdown).
 3. Make your edits.
 When you're ready to submit your changes, scroll to the bottom of the page to commit your changes and start a pull request.

-* Add a descriptive title and comments to summarize the changes made, then select **Create a new branch for this commit and start a pull request**.
+* Add a descriptive title if the default title isn't sufficient.
+Add an extended description to summarize the changes you've made.
 * Click the **Propose file change** button.

 ![](../../.gitbook/assets/how-to-update-handbook-commit-changes.png)